El Mundo · White Paper

 A coherent vocabulary drawn from a single source domain does three things that ad-hoc vocabularies do not.

 It encodes commitments rather than implementations.
-When an architect on the El Mundo team says Pulpería, they invoke the entire historical institution: a place where books are kept by a Pulpero who knows everyone's standing, where conflicts between two patrons' accounts are kept on the books as conflicts rather than averaged into a fictional consensus, where the books are append-only because a country storekeeper crossing out a line in the ledger would be accused of cheating.
+When an architect on the El Mundo team says Pulpería, they invoke the entire historical institution: a place where books are kept by a Pulpero who knows everyone's standing, where conflicts between two patrons' accounts are kept on the books as conflicts rather than averaged into a fictional consensus, where the books only append because a country storekeeper crossing out a line in the ledger would be accused of cheating.
 Renaming the implementation does not change what Pulpería means.
 The commitment travels with the name.

 The narrative anchor for El Mundo is "We are the Ledger."
 In Spanish, "Resguardamos la Verdad."
 The pair is asymmetric on purpose: the English form makes an identity claim about the platform; the Spanish form makes a custodial claim about what the platform protects.
 Both are used verbatim, and neither is paraphrased into the other.
 Whoever owns the operational ledger of an industry owns the transaction layer that gets built on top of it.
-RCI's positioning is to be the boring authority — the place the operational reality of upstream oil & gas, geothermal, and completions lives, indisputably, regardless of which application happens to render it.
+RCI's positioning is to be the boring authority: the place the operational reality of upstream oil & gas, geothermal, and completions lives, indisputably, regardless of which application happens to render it.
 The vocabulary is how that positioning becomes architecturally durable rather than rhetorically asserted.

 10. Roadmap and call to action

-Phase 2 — frac pilots and Mode 2 generally available.
-The frac-completions pilots ship in Phase 2 across multiple jurisdictions, joining the Phase-1 pilots in production.
-Mode 2 graduates from opt-in-with-public-chain-pending to opt-in-with-public-chain-committed once the choice is made (candidates per D-019 include Energy Web X, Hedera + B4E, Polygon, Bitcoin via OpenTimestamps, or a permissioned alternative).
-OTA updates for Aperos with Approver gating, mTLS cert rotation automation, and FIDO2/WebAuthn for SOC-2-scoped human users land in Phase 2.
+Phase 2: frac pilots and Mode 2 generally available.
+The frac and completions pilots ship in Phase 2 across multiple jurisdictions, joining the Phase-1 pilots in production.
+Mode 2 graduates from an opt-in posture with the public chain pending to an opt-in posture with the public chain committed once the choice is made.
+Candidates per D-019 include Energy Web X, Hedera plus B4E, Polygon, Bitcoin via OpenTimestamps, or a permissioned alternative.
+OTA updates for Aperos with Approver gating, automation for mTLS certificate rotation, and FIDO2 / WebAuthn for human users within SOC 2 scope all land in Phase 2.

 Call to action.
 This white paper is the strategic overview; the load-bearing detail lives in three places.

-- The lexicon — El Mundo Lexicon, the canonical vocabulary, where every term in this paper is defined with its historical antecedent, its architectural commitment, and its generative rules.
+- The lexicon, El Mundo Lexicon, the canonical vocabulary, where every term in this paper is defined with its historical antecedent, its architectural commitment, and its generative rules.
 Read it next if you found the vocabulary commitments interesting.

 pueblo@roderickc.com.